metacpan/metacpan-cpan-extracted/distros/R/RxPerl/README.md

     [https://rxjs.dev/api/index/function/from](https://rxjs.dev/api/index/function/from)

-    Currently, only arrayrefs, promises, observables, and strings are allowed as argument to this function.
+    Currently, only arrayrefs, promises, observables and strings are allowed as argument to this function.

         # 10, 20, 30, complete
         rx_from([10, 20, 30])->subscribe($observer);